CRAFTWORKS CAMBODIA (CC)

 ARTISAN STORY

-There are six jewelry artisans, living in an underprivileged community approximately 30 minutes from Phnom Penh, Cambodia who make pure silver, recycled bomb shell and bullet jewelry.
+There are 6 to 12 jewelry artisans, living in an underprivileged community approximately 30 minutes from Phnom Penh, Cambodia who make pure silver, recycled bomb shell and bullet jewelry.
 These artisans have been trained by a professional in their skill.
 Bomb casings are left over from Cambodia's wartime three decades ago.
-These artisans skillfully mold bomb shells into beautiful jewellery pieces, providing a small income to underprivileged communities.
+These artisans skillfully mold bomb shells into beautiful jewelry pieces, providing a small income to underprivileged communities.

 With the support of groups such as Craftworks Cambodia, the artisans are hoping that the sales of these jewelry products and eco-bags, wallets, and more will generate an income that will provide their families and their communities the chance at a better future.
 This project (Craftworks Cambodia) ensures that the artisans are fairly rewarded for their work and provide support for education and training in the communities in Cambodia.